clipperhouse/uax29/words/README.md

 ### Performance

-On a Mac M2 laptop, we see around 160MB/s, which works out to around 40 million words (tokens, really) per second.
+On a Mac M2 laptop, we see around 150MB/s, which works out to around 40 million words (tokens, really) per second.

 You should see approximately constant memory when using `Segmenter` or `Scanner`, independent of data size.
-When using `SegmentAll()`, expect memory to be `O(n)` on the number of words (one slice per word, 24 bytes).
+When using `SegmentAll()`, expect memory to be `O(n)` on the number of words.

 ### Invalid inputs